Types of natural therapies:

 - non alcoholic glycerine extracts (glycetracts, syrups and oxymels)

-Evidence on the effectiveness of herbal medicine varies, and has shown positive effect of some herbs.
+Evidence on the effectiveness of herbal medicine varies, and has shown positive effects of some herbs.

 Homeopathy, devised in the late 18th century by German physician Samuel Hahnemann, is based on the principle that 'like cures like'.
 According to this principle, a substance that can produce a certain set of symptoms in a healthy person, will cause similar symptoms to disappear in a sick person, when given in a highly diluted form.